NFL on American television: Flexible scheduling

 Under the system, Sunday games in the affected weeks in the Eastern and Central time zones will tentatively have the start time of 1:00 p.m.
 ET (10:00 am PT).
 Those played in the Mountain or Pacific time zones will have the tentative start time of 4:05/4:25 p.m.
 ET (1:05/1:25 p.m.
 PT).
-Also, there will be one game provisionally scheduled for the 8:20 p.m.
-ET slot.
-On the Tuesday twelve days before the games (possibly sooner), the league will move one game to the prime time slot (or keep its original choice), and possibly move one or more 1:00 p.m. slotted games to the 4:00 p.m. slot.
+Also, there will be two games provisionally scheduled for the 8:20 p.m. for Sundays (8:15 p.m. for Mondays) ET slot.
+On the Tuesday twelve days before the games (possibly sooner for later weeks), the league will move one or two game to the prime time slots (or keep its original choices), and possibly move one or more 1:00 p.m. slotted games to the 4:00 p.m. slot.

-Fox and CBS each may protect a total of five Sunday afternoon games, not more than one per week, during weeks 11–17 and NBC selects which game they want to air.
+Since 2023, Fox and CBS each may protect 17 Sunday afternoon games, one per week, during weeks 11–17 and NBC selects which game they want to air.
 For example, in 2011, NBC wanted a late season game between the Denver Broncos and New England Patriots which featured Tim Tebow as the Broncos quarterback.
 CBS protected the game and NBC got a game featuring the San Diego Chargers instead.
 Networks have the option of waiving protection to allow for a Sunday night airing, as happened with a game between the unbeaten Kansas City Chiefs and one-loss Denver Broncos in Week 11 of the 2013 season.
 The contest was protected by CBS, which would have to air it in the regional 4:05 p.m. timeslot because the game was in Denver and the network did not have doubleheader rights that week.
 CBS thus allowed NBC to pick up the telecast for a nationwide broadcast.

 Neither CBS or Fox can protect games in week 18.
-In years when Christmas falls on Sunday (like in 2022) or on Monday (like in 2017), the NFL schedules its main slate of afternoon games on Christmas Eve (which would fall on Saturday or Sunday) without a prime time game, as NBC's game would be moved to Christmas night (see below).
+In years when Christmas falls on Sunday (like in 2022) or on Monday (like in 2023), the NFL schedules its main slate of afternoon games on Christmas Eve (which would fall on Saturday or Sunday) without a prime time game (in both years there was a primetime game but neither one of the games were not eligible to be flexed), as NBC's game would be moved to Christmas night (see below).
 Thus, Sunday Night game flexible scheduling can not occur in week 16; NBC is then given flexible scheduling in week 10 instead.
 However, the other two types of flexible scheduling changes—moving a game from early to late, or changing networks—is still possible during such weeks.
 The NFL went around the flexible scheduling procedure prohibition in the 2016 NFL season where Christmas falls on a Sunday by scheduling two Sunday games at 4:30 p.m. and 8:30 p.m.
 ET, respectively.